tommykil123/Shoes-For-Life/README.md

 Please refer to `shoe_detection/detect_shoes.ipynb` for the main detection and visualization pipeline.
 In addition, the detection results on our self-collected dataset are stored in the `shoe_detection/output/` folder.

 ## Segmentation
+The segmentation need to be done for both retail shoes and user shoes.
+A range map operation/function was implemented to do the segmentation for retail shoes.
+The user shoes having a more complex content need to use foreground/background segmentation follwing with the max flow/min cut graph cut algorithm.
 The `“”EECS_504_Project Update.ipynb` shows the extraction of the counter of the retailer shoes using super pixel map.
 Besides, it includes the foreground/background segmentation code we implemented, which won’t give an optimal consistent segmentation results for the user shoes images.

 ## Image Stitching